drfoehn/sample_volume_calculator_en/README.md

 3. **View Results**
    - The application will display the required plasma volume, dead volume, and the total amount of whole blood needed for each selected test.
+   - The required volumes for Urine, EDTA, and CSF samples will be displayed, along with warnings if the calculated volumes exceed the selected tube sizes for Urine and EDTA.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.